 Upgrading to an Advanced Elements Lagoon Kayak

 Now that we knew that we enjoyed kayaking, we of course still needed to have two kayaks.
 We decided to upgrade the replacement kayak, and see if we had better luck with it.
-We were sold on the inflatable concept (easy to store in the back of our truck, and comfy for the rear end!).
+We were sold on the inflatable concept (easy to store under our bed in our RV, and comfy for the rear end!).
 So, we researched some alternatives.
 We compared a range of kayaks at a bricks-and-mortar store, and decided upon the Advanced Elements Lagoon Kayak.

 Similarities between the Intex Challenger K1 Kayak vs Advanced Elements Lagoon Kayak